It Takes a Church: Gameplay

 The series travels to various churches and congregations to have a single, unsuspecting member of the church presented with potential suitors.
 Each episode begins at the setting of a church service, with host Natalie Grant appearing to introduce the show.
-A single member of the congregation is introduced to his or her surprise, while members of the congregation then nominate other single members of the congregation as suitors.
+A single member of the congregation is introduced to their surprise, while members of the congregation then nominate other single members of the congregation as suitors.
 The number of suitors is immediately narrowed down to four; they are the top three as voted by the congregation and a fourth chosen by the pastor or minister.

 In the first round, the single member spends time in the community (usually at a charitable event) with two suitors at a time.
 During this time, a group of matchmakers watches the events as they are recorded on camera.
-Once all four suitors have interacted with the single member, the matchmakers provide their input before the single member eliminates a suitor of his or her choice.
+Once all four suitors have interacted with the single member, the matchmakers provide their input before the single member eliminates a suitor of their choice.
 The church's pastor moderates the second round, setting up the suitors on their own dates with the single member before spending time one-on-one with each of the suitors.
 The pastor then makes recommendations to the single member, who in turn eliminates another suitor.
 The final round consists of actual one-on-one dates between the single member and each of the suitors.
-After the dates, the congregation gathers to see who the single member has deemed the "winner," while the matchmaker who originally suggested the winner at the start of the episode earns the church a $10,000 donation in his or her name.
+After the dates, the congregation gathers to see who the single member has deemed the "winner," while the matchmaker who originally suggested the winner at the start of the episode earns the church a $10,000 donation in their name.
 Additionally, the suitors who are not selected receive a free, one-year membership to the online dating website Christian Mingle.